fdemmer/Picard-Last.fm.ng-Plugin/README.md

  - Windows: ``%APPDATA%\MusicBrainz\Picard\plugins``
  - Linux/MacOS: ``~/.config/MusicBrainz/Picard/plugins``

-(Do not just put all the files contained inside the "lastfmng" directoy there, put the whole directory there! eg. ``~/.config/MusicBrainz/Picard/plugins/lastfmng/...``)
+(Do not just put all the files contained inside the "lastfmng" directory there, put the whole directory there! eg. ``~/.config/MusicBrainz/Picard/plugins/lastfmng/...``)